exelinguy/odin-recipes/README.md

 # recipes
-A collection of hearty recipes
+A collection of hearty recipes.